novak-b1/ResumeProjects/README.md

 ## KNN on Iris Dataset
 This project was my introduction to Machine Learning.
 I fitted the K-Nearest Neighborhood algorithm to the famous Iris dataset.
 In the .ipynb, you will find a brief overview of the algorithm, the data, and the results of the algorithm.
 The entire code can be found in the Appendix at the bottom.

+## K-Means Algorithm and Vector Quantization
+This project is a continuation of my Machine Learning inquiry.
+The algorithm I used the K-Means algorithm and I apply to images using vector quantization.
+In the folder attached to this repository is 'K-Means Algorithm'.
+Inside includes the necessary images, code to generate new images, and my paper which answers the following questions:
+ 1. How does the K-Means Algorithm work?
+ 2. What is vector quantization?
+ 3. Does the loss of luminosity weakens the performance of the algorithm on gray-scale images?
+ 4. Can different color models can share the same k values when performing vector quantization?